 Superfans of "The Quiet Man" need to add this trip to their bucket list

-From its ancient history to his iconic Hollywood backdrops, here’s just some interesting facts about Cong, County Mayo.
+From its ancient history to its iconic Hollywood backdrops, here are some interesting facts about Cong, County Mayo.

 “The Quiet Man”